aditya-bhuyan/dees-pages-workshop/instructions/Lab01-Config-README.md

   PAGE_CONTENT: "Green-Pages coming from Yellow-world!"
 ```
 - In *pages-deployment.yaml* replace the image tag name with *config*
 - In *pages-deployment.yaml* make changes to set the PAGE_CONTENT value reading from the ConfigMap.
-Add the below content inside container section
+Add the below content inside container section with proper alignment.
 ```yaml
 env:
   - name: PAGE_CONTENT